cootook/project/README.md

 ###
 *requirements.txt* contains info about modules and extensions to be installed for this app.
 #####
-*.env* for setting enviroment variables to switch prodaction/development and debug on/off:
+*.env* for setting enviroment variables:
 ```
 FLASK_APP=studio_app.webapp
 FLASK_ENV=development